 Learn more about: My Neighbor's Stele Statue in Pontremoli.

-The train station is marked by the blue marker east of the center.
+The train station is east of the city, the word "Pontremoli" in blue on the map indicates the location of the station.
 Walk north until you can cross the highway and enter town, then head north if your destination is the museum.

 The old, historic center of Pontremoli is between the rivers, and is much more densely packed than shown on this map.